1989–90 South-West Indian Ocean cyclone season: Severe Tropical Storm Ikonjo

-The final storm of the 1989-90 South-West Indian Ocean cyclone season formed as a tropical disturbance on May 11 west-southwest of Diego Garcia.
+The final storm of the 1989–90 South-West Indian Ocean cyclone season formed as a tropical disturbance on May 11 west-southwest of Diego Garcia.
 It moved erratically at first, initially to the west, followed by a turn to the south and later a small loop.
 Its movement during this time and for its duration was dictated by a powerful ridge to the south.
 During this time, the system remained weak, although it intensified into Moderate Tropical Storm Ikonjo on May 14.
 The JTWC began classifying the storm as Tropical Cyclone 29S about two days prior.
 After becoming a tropical storm, Ikonjo began a steadier westward movement, gradually curving back to the west-northwest, and bringing it just north of Agaléga on May 16.
 Two days later, the storm quickly intensified to attain peak 10‑minute winds of 95 km/h, which made Ikonjo a severe tropical storm according to the MFR.
 Around that time it stalled, even drifting slightly to the west, before resuming a northwest motion, influenced by a ridge to the south.
 Ikonjo subsequently weakened while moving near or through the Outer Islands of the Seychelles.
 On May 21, Ikonjo dissipated at the low latitude of 5° S.

 Late in its duration, Ikonjo became a rare storm to affect the nation of Seychelles.
 It passed nearest to Desroches Island, where it destroyed much of the island's hotel.
-On the primary island of Mahé, Ikonje produced strong winds reaching 83 km/h at Seychelles International Airport, strong enough to knock over several trees.
+On the primary island of Mahé, Ikonjo produced strong winds reaching 83 km/h at Seychelles International Airport, strong enough to knock over several trees.
 Nationwide, the storm caused $1.5 million (1990 USD) in damage and two injuries.
 A ship passing through the center of Ikonjo reported wind gusts of 148 km/h (92 mph).